dtoczala/IBM_Cloud_Onboarding/README.md

 ## How to get an IBM ID
 If your company or organization has an existing IBM Cloud subscription, and they have federated IBM Cloud ID's, then all you need to do is to go to your [IBM Cloud dashboard](https://console.bluemix.net/dashboard/apps), and supply your corporate ID (typically an email address like joe.smith@acme.com) and your corporate password.
-When a company decides to federate the ID's of it's users, those users authenticate against their own's company's identity servers, and everyone with a valid corporate ID will have access to the IBM Cloud. if you are not lucky enough to work with a company with federated ID's, you will need to go out and [create an IBM Cloud account](https://console.bluemix.net/registration/) for yourself.
+When a company decides to federate the ID's of it's users, those users authenticate against their own's company's identity servers, and everyone with a valid corporate ID will have access to the IBM Cloud.

+If you are not lucky enough to work with a company with federated ID's, you will need to go out and [create an IBM Cloud account](https://console.bluemix.net/registration/) for yourself.
 We suggest making your login the same as your corporate email address.
 This means that you'll be able to maintain your account in the future, if your company decides to federate ID's in the future.
 Supply the information asked for, and make note of your password, and you will be all set.

+You might also find this [video explaining getting an account, logging in, and some other account functions](https://www.youtube.com/watch?v=9d5KmG_51i4&list=PLzpeuWUENMK0Zown5IwHCLb-P9bpW_OpU), useful to you.

 ## Choosing services
 Choosing the services that you want ot use from the IBM Cloud can be a daunting challenge.
 The first thing that you should do is to consult with your architects to determine if there are particular approaches or technologies that are suggested.
 Once you have a good feel for this, go into the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps) and look at the [catalog](https://console.bluemix.net/catalog/) of avasilable services.
 On the left hand side menu, you will see categories of services.
 Use these to help you find what you are looking for.